alvacat/careers-research-for-an-interview/README.md

 If bullets mention “you like sharing knowledge and are comfortable working in ambiguity” make sure you have specific examples that demonstrate this.

-If the jobs says it requires 5 years of Ruby experience (and you don’t have that) does that mean you’re not qualified?
+If the jobs says it requires 2 years of Ruby experience (and you don’t have that) does that mean you’re not qualified?
 No. Not at all.
+Your goal is to highlight what value you CAN contribute, and why you are qualified for the role.

 Remember that job descriptions are a *wishlist* for employers and are a guide for you to get a sense of what a company is looking for in an ideal candidate and the range of expectations the company has for the person taking on this role.